silnrsi/font-ramsina/documentation/source/faq.md

 #### *How is this font different from East Syriac Marcus?*

 This font was based on the design of the Syriac characters in East Syriac Marcus.

+- The outlines have been cleaned up or redrawn.
+- The Latin characters were imported from Crimson Pro.
+- The default isolate designs of _kaph_, _mim_, and _nun_ have been modified.
+The original designs are still available through a font feature.
-The outlines have been cleaned up or redrawn.
-The Latin characters were imported from Crimson Pro.
-The font has added support for ligatures and diacritics that the East Syriac style requires.
-It also supports the Syriac abbreviation mark which is rendered by a line with a dot at each end and in the center.
-This font was updated to use a more modern build system so that it can be easily updated in the future.
+- The font has added support for alternates, ligatures, and diacritics that the East Syriac style requires.
+- It also supports the Syriac abbreviation mark which is rendered by a line with a dot at each end and in the center.
+- This font was updated to use a more modern build system so that it can be easily updated in the future.

-In addition, the design of two characters, U+0738 (dotted zlama horizontal) and U+0739 (dotted zlama angular), have been swapped to follow the Unicode Standard design.
-U+0740 (feminine dot) has been reverted to use the single dot, and U+0324 (diaeresis below) was added to support the double dot below.
+- The design of two characters, U+0738 (dotted zlama horizontal) and U+0739 (dotted zlama angular), have been swapped to follow the Unicode Standard design.
+- U+0740 (feminine dot) has been reverted to use the single dot, and U+0324 (diaeresis below) was added to support the double dot below.

 #### *Why does the Bold weight look so fuzzy?*